The point of it ...

 The idea is to be able to treat your text files diachronically -- that is, studying change through time.

 You might want a concordance, for example, to be ordered by the text date.
 Or you might be interested in knowing when a certain word first appeared in your corpus and whether it gained popularity in succeeding years.
 Or whether the collocates of a word like web changed before 1990 and after.

-This screen-shot shows a time-line based on concordancing energy/emissions/carbon in about 30 million words of UK newspaper text dealing with climate change, 2000-2010.
+This screen-shot shows a time-line based on concordancing various terms in over 3 million words of UK newspaper text dealing with climate change, 2005-2018.

-The first line shows overall data where all results on three search-terms are merged.
+The first line shows overall data where all results on 5 search-terms are merged.
 Each line can be pulled taller or shorter.

-Concordance hits are represented as a graph with green lines and little red blobs for each time period.
+Concordance hits are represented as a graph with coloured lines and blobs for each time period. .

 To see the detail of an entry, double-click.
-Here I double-clicked the cell highlighted in the screen-shot above and got this:
+Here I double-clicked the COPENHAGEN time-line and got this: